 - Visionary Team with Phenomenal Enterprise Track Record

 Jyoti Bansal is a serial technical founder and best-in-class CEO.
 IVP first met Jyoti back in 2011, when he was CEO of AppDynamics, a company he founded to build the next-generation APM platform.
 IVP was selected to lead the company’s Series D financing in January 2013 and continued to support the company through its acquisition by Cisco for $3.7Bn in 2017.
 Before AppDynamics, Jyoti led design and architecture at Wily Technology, which was purchased by CA in 2006.
-Jyoti met his co-founder and CTO, Rishi Singh, when they both studied at the Indian Institute of Technoogy in Delhi.
+Jyoti met his co-founder and CTO, Rishi Singh, when they both studied at the Indian Institute of Technology in Delhi.
 Rishi led DevOps and the continuous delivery platform at Apple, where he experienced the challenges that Harness is addressing today.
-The two co-founders are surrounded by an strong management team with decades of collective experience scaling enterprise companies such as Twilio, Meraki, E*TRADE, and AppDynamics from an early stage.
+The two co-founders are surrounded by a strong management team with decades of collective experience scaling enterprise companies such as Twilio, Meraki, E*TRADE, and AppDynamics from an early stage.

 Harness Co-founders Rishi Singh (left) and Jyoti Bansal